Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV: The vector dark matter model

+In addition, in Fig.~\ref{fig:alp_mx}, we also show the minimum values of $\alpha$ above that $Y_{X,S}$ can grow by up to $Y_{X,S}^{\rm eq}(T)$ at $T$ with $T\gtrsim m_X$.
+The details will be given in Sec.~\ref{sec:BoltEq} (see Eq.~(\ref{eq:freezein}) and its related discussions).

 Before closing this section, two remarks are in order as follows.
 First, as we will show in the next section, even using the lower bound value of $\alpha$ for $r\lesssim 1.05$, the number densities of $X$ and $S$ can follow quite well their equilibrium values with zero chemical potential before freeze-out.
-It means that the interactions, $SS\leftrightarrow \text{SM~SM}$, $XX\leftrightarrow \text{SM~SM}$ and $S\to \text{SM~SM}$, can maintain the chemical equilibrium between the hidden sector and SM in the parameter region above the lower bound of $\alpha$.
+It means that the interactions, $SS\leftrightarrow \text{SM~SM}$, $XX\leftrightarrow \text{SM~SM}$ and $S\leftrightarrow \text{SM~SM}$, can maintain the chemical equilibrium between the hidden sector and SM in the parameter region above the lower bound of $\alpha$.
 See also Figs.~\ref{fig:relic-boltz1-1} and \ref{fig:relrate} for reference.
 Second, as seen in the right panel of Fig.~\ref{fig:model-xs-mx-gdm}, $g_{\rm dm}$ increases with $r$ for a fixed value of $m_X$.
 We will show in the next section that for a smaller $r\lesssim 1.05$, the value of $g_{\rm dm}$ as a function of $m_X$ is almost independent of $\alpha$.
-However, due to the $3 \leftrightarrow 2$ cannibal effects, which are not included in Fig.~\ref{fig:model-xs-mx-gdm} yet, we find that for a larger $r$, e.g. $r=1.25$, to account for the correct relic density, $g_{\rm dm}$ is required to be a much larger value if $\alpha$ is as small as its lower bound value.
+However, we find that, for a larger $r$, e.g., $r=1.25$, using the lower bound value of $\alpha$ may result in the hidden sector being out of kinetic equilibrium with the SM bath before freeze-out.
+Therefore, through the interaction $S\leftrightarrow \text{SM~SM}$, we need to enlarge the $\alpha$ value to maintain the kinetic equilibrium between the two parts well until after freeze-out to account for the correct relic density.